Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 “That is exactly what we must do.
 We recognize the sin or injustice, but we choose not to save it to our archives for later use.
 We must develop a habit of thought that forgives the wrongs then deletes the memory of that wrong before a seed of bitterness can destroy many.

 “Why is it so hard to develop an attitude of forgiveness?
-Satan preys on our sinful pride that manifests itself in the form of a reluctance and inability to readily forgive, so he magnifies the injury and constantly reminds us of the injustice in an effort to encourage us to either seek vengeance or vindication.
+Satan preys on our sinful pride that manifests itself in the form of a reluctance and inability to readily forgive.
+He magnifies the injury and constantly reminds us of the injustice.
+This is done in an effort to encourage us to either seek vengeance or vindication.

-“God, however, is responsible for dealing with both those issues, so if we truly trust in God and don’t lean on our own understanding, we will know that His perfect justice will prevail.
-We won’t need to keep a record of wrongs, nor will we need to refer to our lists of rights as a means of preventing future injury.
+“God, however, is responsible for dealing with both those issues.
+If we truly trust in God and don’t lean on our own understanding, we will know His perfect justice.
+We won’t need to keep a record of wrongs.
+We also won’t need to refer to our lists of rights as a means of preventing future injury.

 “What is truly exciting is that God has not only given us motivation to forgive others, but He has also promised to provide a blessing which is in direct proportion to the severity of the hurt we have forgiven.
 Jesus told us that if we don’t forgive, we will not be forgiven, and He has promised that those who show mercy will receive mercy.
 I know I certainly want mercy, not His justice” (Stu Lindner from Crosswalk.com article Forgiveness)